6 Ideas to Relieve Holiday Stress

 “No thank you, I don’t want to do that.”

 I keep a collection of “happy places” in my mind to help me stay centered during challenging times.
-A lot of these places involve nature, and invoke feelings of calm, gratitude, spaciousness, etc. I take time to really absorb the moment and pay attention to how I feel when I’m actually in a place like this, so I can come back to it in my mind.
+A lot of these places involve nature, and invoke feelings of calm, gratitude, spaciousness, etc. I take time to really absorb the moment and pay attention to how I feel when I’m actually in a place like this, so I can store it in my brain and come back to it at a later time.

 What is a happy place you can go to in your mind to feel more cool, calm, and collected?
 (For me, it’s laying on the beach in Costa Rica, biking through the forest in Amsterdam, even snuggling with my cat).
 Close your eyes, breathe deeply, and experience the scene with all of your senses.